Advertiser Disclosure

 Here is a great example redemption you can make with Japan Airlines while maximizing stopovers and open-jaws:

-A minor caveat to consider is that Air France, Emirates, Malaysia Airlines, and Korean Air don’t allow first class award bookings, so you’ll have to plan another itinerary that allows you to fly first class the whole way.
+A minor caveat is that Air France, Emirates, Malaysia Airlines, and Korean Air don’t allow first class award bookings, so you’d have to plan another itinerary that allows you to fly first class the whole way.
 We think 160,000 miles in business class is the best redemption for this particular itinerary.

 This is a great way to optimize Japan Airlines’ distance-based award chart!